 MP for Christchurch

-Five declared financial interests are listed: miscellaneous entries (two), employment and earnings, a family member employed, and shareholdings.
+Declares six financial interests across categories including miscellaneous items, employment and earnings, family members employed, and shareholdings.

 Generated 21 February 2026